 The House of Representatives already acted earlier this month to reauthorize the law, and it’s critical the Senate follow suit before the program expires Friday.
 This program is vital to our national security; without this tool, we are asking our intelligence community to do its job with one hand tied behind its back.
 However, some have spread misinformation about what this law does or does not do.

-this law will trample on Fourth Amendment protections for Americans here at home.
+Critics have claimed this law will trample on Fourth Amendment protections for Americans here at home.
 Because the law requires that targets of Section 702 must be foreign citizens outside the US, those targets are not covered by the Fourth Amendment of the US Constitution.
-Courts have found the law to be constitutional
+Courts have found the law to be constitutional.

 Whether it’s combating terrorism, detecting and countering cyber-attacks, or protecting troops overseas from foreign threats, this legislation reauthorizes one of the crown jewels of foreign intelligence.
 And far from ignoring Americans’ privacy concerns, the protections enshrined in the law embrace and defend them.